This topic describes how to use the data transmission service to migrate data from a MySQL database to a MySQL tenant of OceanBase Database.

 If a database or table name contains double dollar signs ($$), you cannot create the migration task.

-If you selected DDL Synchronization in the Select Synchronization Type step, we recommend that you select migration objects by using the Match Rules option.
-This ensures that all new objects meeting the matching rules are synchronized.
+If you have selected DDL synchronization on the Select Migration Type page, we recommend that you select migration objects by using the Match Rules option.
+This way, all new objects that meet the migration rules will be synchronized.
 If you select migration objects by using the Specify Objects option, new or renamed objects will not be synchronized.

 Operation